 In certain conditions, an employee might feel uncomfortable talking about the issue or about reporting a senior.
 In such cases, an outside person can help out in keeping the complaint anonymous.

 Don’t just document policy and forget about it.
-The corporate environment keeps shifting shape, hence training programs need to be revised on a regular basis.
+The corporate environment keeps shifting shape, hence training programs need to be revised regularly.
 The training programs should in turn also be recurring, to inform about the updates in policy structure.

 Another way to carry this out is to distribute annual handbooks with updated policies.
 Make sure to take legal advice from a lawyer.
-QL sure all policy documents are consistent with government employee guidelines.
+Make sure all policy documents are appropriate with government employee guidelines.

-However, it is not always an individual effort and hence the change improvement needs to be company wide across locations.
+However, resolving workplace harassment is not always an individual effort.
+The change needs to be company-wide across locations.